 Drumming is one of the most distinctive woodpecker sounds, and birders can easily learn to recognize the patterns and rhythms of woodpecker drumming to help identify woodpeckers.
-Understanding why woodpeckers drum can help any birder expand their appreciation of these useful bird sounds and the birds that make them.
+Understanding why woodpeckers drum can help birders expand their appreciation of these useful bird sounds and the birds that make them.

 What Is Drumming?